Carrie Underwood Predicts ‘A Lot Of Fringe’ & ‘A Lot Of Rhinestones’ Will Belong To CMAs’ Fashion Statements

 Instead, the 36-year-old crooner will be assisted by two legends: Reba McIntyre and Dolly Parton.
 These members of country music royalty will guest co-host alongside Carrie.

 Even though the 2019 CMAs will not bow until November 23, the perennial co-host of the countrified shindig is already feeling overwhelmed.
 And why not?
-After all, Carrie has a lot on her plate these days, including a very tight schedule for her “Cry Pretty 360 Tour” which does not conclude until October 31.
+After all, Carrie has a lot on her plate these days, including a very tight schedule for her “Cry Pretty 360 Tour,” which does not conclude until October 31.

 Carrie’s vocal cords will no doubt be well and truly warmed up for her musical contribution to the show.
-As The Inquisitr reported on Wednesday, the American Idol alum will be singing her anthem, “Drinking Alone,” during the awards ceremony — but that is among the least of her duties for the evening.
+As The Inquisitr reported on Wednesday, the American Idol alum will be singing her anthem “Drinking Alone” during the awards ceremony — but that is among the least of her duties for the evening.

 She will guide the three-hour proceedings airing on ABC with 64-year-old Reba and 73-year-old Dolly in this year’s themed CMAs that celebrate country’s legendary women.
 To do it up the right way, the three notable women will rock multiple sartorial statements throughout the evening.